JuliaMolSim/DFTK.jl/docs/src/advanced/symmetries.md

 scfres_sym = @time self_consistent_field(basis_sym, tol=1e-8)
 nothing  # hide
 ```
-Clearly both yield the same energy (and even the same convergence history,
+Clearly both yield the same energy
-up to errors due to the inexact diagonalization at each step),
+(up to errors due to the inexact diagonalization at each step),
 but the version employing symmetry is faster,
 since less ``k``-points are explicitly treated:
 ```@example symmetries
 (length(basis_sym.kpoints), length(basis_nosym.kpoints))
 ```
+Both SCFs would even agree in the convergence history
+if exactly the convergence tolerance was used for the eigensolver
+in each step of both SCFs.
+But since DFTK adjusts this `diagtol` value adaptively during the SCF
+to increase performance a slightly different history is obtained.
+Try adding the keyword argument
+`determine_diagtol=(args...; kwargs...) -> 1e-8`
+in each SCF call to fix `diagtol` to be `1e-8` for all SCF steps,
+which will result in an identical convergence history.

 We can also explicitly verify both methods to yield the same density:
 ```@example symmetries
 using LinearAlgebra  # hide